eduardorcosta/eelabs-legal/dose/privacy-en.md

 Dose allows users to enter information required for the application's features, such as medications, schedules, treatments, reminders, and other information related to medication management.

-This information is used exclusively to provide the application's functionality.

-**[CONFIRM BEFORE PUBLISHING: specify whether this information is stored only on the user's device or whether cloud synchronization/storage is used.]**
+This information is stored locally on the user's device and is not transmitted to or stored on E&E Labs servers.

 Dose does not use medication or treatment information for targeted advertising.